 However, trucking companies may also be held responsible when an overweight or overloaded truck causes injuries.
 Trucking companies are supposed to adhere to weight and load standards, and any failure to do so may be negligent per se, or negligent as a matter of law.
 When a truck that travels across state lines is overloaded, the trucking company may be violating regulations set forth by the Federal Motor Carrier Safety Administration (FMCSA).
 A violation of safety regulations that causes injuries of the type that the regulation was supposed to prevent may be considered negligence as a matter of law.
 In these cases, the focus of the lawsuit will likely shift from liability to the extent of the damages.

-If you have been harmed due to an overweight or overloaded truck, you should retain an experienced Sacramento truck accident lawyer.
-Not all motor vehicle collision attorneys are familiar with truck accident cases and how to gather evidence or prevent spoliation.
+If you have been harmed due to an overweight or overloaded truck, you should retain an experienced California truck accident attorney.
+Not all attorneys are familiar with truck accident cases and how to gather evidence or prevent spoliation.
 Travis G. Black has this experience and formerly worked in the insurance industry.
 He understands how adjustors may respond to your claim.
 Our Folsom firm offers diligent legal counsel to victims.
 Contact us online or call Travis G. Black & Associates at 916-962-2896 for a free consultation.